The Brisket Stall: Understanding the Science Behind It!

 The best way to know when to wrap the brisket is to track the brisket temp with a meat thermometer.

-As I have already mentioned, the brisket stall will take place around the 150 – 160 degree mark.
-Therefore, you can choose to wrap it whenever the meat hits this mark.
+As I have already mentioned, the brisket stall will take place around the 150°F to 170°F mark.
+I wrap the brisket when the temperature stops rising.

-Therefore, a 8lb brisket will be done in around 12 to 16 hours.
-The brisket stall for this cut should set in at around the 8 or 10.5 hour mark.
+Therefore, a 12 pound brisket will be done in around 12 hours.
+The brisket stall for this cut should set in at around the 8 hour mark.

 How to Wrap Brisket?

 For this, you will need two sheets of aluminum foil or butcher paper.
-Each sheet should be four times the length of your brisket.
+Each sheet should be three times the length of your brisket.

 Place one sheet down on the work table.
 Then, place the other one on top.
 The second sheet should overlap the first one at the halfway point.